Unitarity effects in elastic scattering at the LHC: Acknowledgment

 \section{Acknowledgment}

-The authors thank M.~G.~Ryskin for reviewing the manuscript and engaging in valuable discussions.
+The authors thank M.~G.~Ryskin for reviewing the manuscript and engaging in valuable discussions and V.~Petrov for helpful comments.
 This research was partially supported by the Agencia Nacional de Investigaci\'on e Innovaci\'on under the project ANII-FCE-166479 and by the Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'ogico under Grant No. 307189/2021-0.